joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 One thing deep expertise can do is help you move from the custom to the productized end of this spectrum.
 There's nothing inherently superior about a productized service, but there is something about it that signals that you are an expert, and that signal is this: you know what to expect _before_ you get into the engagement, and for this reason you can define the contours of the engagement without depending on the client to do that for you.
 There's nothing exploratory about it.
 Your ability to set a fixed price signals confidence in your ability to execute the the work with great consistency and few surprises.
 Brain surgeons don’t ask for your input on where to make the incision and what to do once they get in there for this same reason.

 If you prematurely productize a service, the lack of this same expertise can cause low profitability because you set the price too low or it takes too much work to deliver the promised result or surprises slow things down, and it can cause other customer experience problems.
 Plenty of experts deliver services on a completely custom basis, and this can work out very well.
 So again, neither custom nor productized are inherently superior.
-But as you cultivate expertise, I hope you'll set the following as a minimum bar for how you define or package your services.
+But as you cultivate expertise, I hope you'll use the following criteria as a minimum bar for how you define or package your services.

 Most generalists talk about their services based on the skill or discipline that underlies that service.
 This is another signaling mechanism that reinforces their status as vendors of a service defined by outputs rather than one defined by its impact.

 They're saying, in essence, "Here's a bunch of semi-related skills.
 We don't know the best use for them, so we'll leave that decision up to you, dear client."
 This would be like the brain surgeon having a website where they list their equipment and skills.
 This is fun to think about, so let’s try an abbreviated example:

-- Equipment:
+- **Equipment**:
 	- Scalpel
 	- Bone saw
 	- Forceps
 	- Clamps
-- Skills
+- **Skills**
 	- Can make cuts within 1mm of the intended cut point.
 	- Can stand on feet for many hours while performing surgery.
 	- Can remain focused and not check email every 5 minutes.